Updated for 2024

 Boomers, seniors, retirees, and over anyone over 50: are you looking for a wonderful vacation that not only will let you explore the world, but also to make a positive impact on the community you visit?
 Consider a volunteer vacation!

-Your volunteer trip doesn’t have to be all work and no play, however: many organizations you’ll travel with as a volunteer provide side trips and activities that allow you to explore a new culture, learn the history of the country you’ll visit, and meet local professionals and artisans.
-You can take cooking classes and dancing lessons, attend workshops.
+Your volunteer trip doesn’t have to be all work and no play.
+Many organizations you’ll travel with as a volunteer provide side trips and activities that allow you to explore a new culture, learn the history of the country you’ll visit, and meet local professionals and artisans.
+You can take cooking classes, dancing lessons, and attending workshops.

 Read on to learn more about some of the many over 50 volunteer abroad opportunities perfect for older travelers!